Faslet/demo/README.md

 </faslet>
 ```

-The snipped can be anywhere in the page:
+The script can be anywhere in the page:

 ```js
 <script src="https://unpkg.com/vue"></script>